Can you wash a HEPA filter, or will it diminish the filter’s cleaning efficacy?

 Indoor air quality is a major concern, especially for people with sensitive immune systems such as infants or the elderly.
 Particles like dust mites (and their feces), mold spores and other allergens in the air may trigger health symptoms such as allergies or asthma, and people search for a way to remove them from the air using filter media in a portable air purifier, special vacuum or HVAC system.
 One type of filter is a HEPA filter.

-A HEPA filter in your HVAC system, air purifier or vacuum cleaner is designed to only filter particles (and not gaseous pollutants such as those in smoke) from the air in an effort to improve air quality.
-Limited studies have indicated that air purifiers with HEPA filters may help reduce the amount of particulates in the air to improve the overall air quality (Laumbach, Meng, & Kipen, 2015).
-However, many harmful pollutants, like airborne chemicals or particles in smoke, are much smaller than a HEPA filter can trap.
+A HEPA filter in your HVAC system, air purifier or vacuum cleaner is designed to filter particles from the air in an effort to improve air quality.
+Studies have indicated that air purifiers with HEPA filters may help reduce the amount of particulates in the air to improve the overall air quality (Laumbach, Meng, & Kipen, 2015).
+However, some harmful pollutants, like certain airborne chemicals, are much smaller than a HEPA filter can trap.
 There is also a possibility that given all the particulate matter (dust) that collects on a HEPA filter, it can provide the right conditions for mold growth.
 It was documented in a study in Korea that mold can grow on a HEPA filter (Kim et al., 2014) and potentially release back into the air.

 Can you clean a HEPA filter?

-If your HEPA filter is not specifically labelled as washable or “permanent,” then the answer is no. You can rinse the filter in water, tap excess dust off of it or remove some dust with a vacuum, but this can definitely damage the mesh of fibers that allows the filter to remove particles from the air.
+If your HEPA filter is not specifically labelled as washable or “permanent,” then the answer is no – while it may still filter the air it will have reduced effectiveness after washing.
+You can rinse the filter in water, tap excess dust off of it or remove some dust with a vacuum, but this can definitely damage the mesh of fibers that allows the filter to remove particles from the air.
 Even if the filter looks undamaged, some of the fibers will be broken or stretched out.
 You will end up with a somewhat clean looking filter that does not do the job of filtering properly.

 What allows a HEPA filter to meet its claims is the consistency of the “weave” of glass fibers.
 If the fibers are stretched or torn, it will create gaps in the filter large enough for particles to pass through.
 The integrity of the frame is important as well.
 If the frame itself or the gaskets that provide a seal between the frame and the location it is mounted in are compromised, air can flow around the filter instead of through it.